 This type of teaching is already happening in many of the departments and centres where these innovators are as can be seen in the list of courses here.
 It is happening in the same high-ranking universities where the economic departments themselves defend the status quo.
 Our initial will raise its profile and legitimacy.

 So, what can you do to support change in these urgent times?
 For a start, you could register your public support for this initiative here.
 It is crucial that we demonstrate a diverse and wide-ranging support for this initiative, particularly outside academia.
 As you can see on our website, we already have some great supporters, so you will be in good company.

 Beyond that, you can get involved in actually co-creating this scheme.
 This doesn’t mean that you necessarily have to get involved in the detail or devote huge amounts of time to it.
 We will ensure people can give their views on the principles and broad approach as easy as possible.
-Please sign-up here to be involved and if you first want to find out more, sign up for a webinar here.
+Please sign-up here to be involved.

 We look forward to building this new institution together to support the essential task of organising economies that put social and environmental values at the centre rather than the margins.

 Henry Leveson-Gower runs Promoting Economic Pluralism, an organisation aiming to reform teaching, research and analysis carried out by the economics profession to draw on a broad range of economic methods and other disciplines.
 He believes this is required to ensure that policy and business decisions are better informed to address the social, economic and environmental challenges we face.
 He has been a practising pluralist economist for over 25 years and is also Editor of The Mint Magazine.